yosoyelchupacabra/BTCalculator/README.md

 # BTCalculator
-BTCalculator provides latest basic details about bitcoin price miner revenue etc. and calculate mining profits
+BTCalculator provides to calculate mining profits

 ## Getting Started
 This application uploaded for learning purpose.
-This application works simple and smart it get latest bicoin price miner revenue etc from blockchain official site and show information in seconds to your smart phone.
-Then provides to calculate mining profits
+This application works simple and smart it get latest bicoin difficulty from blockchain official site and provides to calculate mining profits showing information in seconds to your smart phone.

 ## Permissions
 1. android.permission.INTERNET